Diverse by Design

 1. How can we help our stakeholders get to know and support each other?

-2. How can we celebrate and leverage our diversity for deep learning and empowerment?
+2. How can we celebrate and leverage our similarities and differences for deep learning and empowerment?

 3. How might we utilize our hearts, minds, and service to develop both character and conviction?